MohamedAmineBoulawdhen/Init-Algorithm/README.md

 ## Conclusion
 With this algorithm, you can quickly and easily analyze any sentence and gather important information about its structure and content.
 Happy coding!
----
-I would like to thank everyone who STARRED ⭐️ THIS REPOSITORY.
-Your help is greatly appreciated!